arangodb/docs/3.7/graphs-smart-graphs.md

 detail:

 Where SmartGraphs are almost local, DisjointSmartGraphs are guaranteed to be local in any case by definition.
-A DisjointSmartGraph prohibits edgesbetween different SmartGraph components.
+A DisjointSmartGraph prohibits edges between different SmartGraph components.
 As no connections between subgraphs are existing, no network overhead will ever appear, which will lead to faster query traversal execution times.
 Besides that difference, the behaviour of